 Univision Deportes Network offers a similar service in Univision Now.
 The price is $9.99/month also, but the annual subscription is $107.99/year, making it a less attractive end-season purchase.
 On the bright side, Univision Now adds PayPal to the payment option and three simultaneous connections.
 In addition to the B/R’s device coverage list, Univision Now supports Android TV, Airplay, and Chromecast.

 Not in the US?
 NordVPN will help you!

 With NordVPN you will be able to avoid geo-blocking and stream Champions League anywhere.
 Choose NordVPN, the super-secure, award-winning service.

 Univision now is already included in some cable TV providers’ plans.
 Therefore you can watch Champions League quarter-finals for free if you’re subscribed to any of these:

 - Google fiber

 Champions League on fuboTV

-The fuboTV 7-day free trial can be used to stream Champions League Top 16 without cable subscription because its basic fubo package includes both TNT and Univision Deportes.
-If you will want to continue using the service, that’ll cost you $44.99/month or $24.99/month for fubo Latino.
-Therefore you should take this only if you’re gonna watch other fuboTV channels as well, because the above-mentioned streaming options are cheaper.
+The fuboTV 7-day free trial can be used to stream Champions League quarter-finals without cable subscription because its basic fubo package includes both TNT and Univision Deportes.
+If you want to continue using the service, that’ll cost you $44.99/month or $24.99/month for fubo Latino.
+Therefore you should take this only if you’re gonna watch other fuboTV channels as well because the above-mentioned streaming options are cheaper.
 The platform supports Android, iOS, Apple TV, Android TV, Amazon TV, Chromecast, and Roku.